nsevans/Processing-Mini-Projects/README.md

 ## Sorting Algorithm

-Still a work in progress
+Still a work in progress.